-With spring in full swing and summer looming on the horizon, it’s an ideal time to begin exploring the great outdoors.
+With spring in full swing, it’s an ideal time to begin exploring the great outdoors.
 What better place than at one of our many U.S. National Parks?
-Some are well-known icons while others of these national treasures are more obscure.
+Some are well-known icons, while others are more obscure.
 Regardless, all are unique and represent some of the most beautiful and scenic locations our nation has to offer.
-Here are the 10 best national parks to visit when the weather is warm.
+Here are the best national parks to visit when the weather is warm.

 This otherworldly sandbox of dunes, the tallest topping 750 feet, is set against the backdrop of the Sangre de Cristo Mountains.
-The park’s remote location paired with several peaks exceeding 13,000 feet and a few of the coveted “fourteeners” (those exceeding 14,000-feet) make for an adventure playground.
-Situated at just over 8,000 feet above sea level, it’s an ideal location for stargazing amidst a seemingly surreal landscape.
+Great Sand Dunes National Park’s remote location in Colorado paired with several peaks exceeding 13,000 feet, and a few of the coveted “fourteeners” (those exceeding 14,000 feet) make for an adventure playground.
+Situated at just over 8,000 feet above sea level, it’s an ideal campground for stargazing amidst a seemingly surreal landscape.

-The rugged shores of Maine are like no other place in the lower forty-eight.
+The rugged shores of Maine are like no other place in the lower 48.
 Acadia is one of the smaller National Parks, but there is no shortage of diversity.
 It boasts a dramatic coastline, sheer granite peaks, and hardwood forests teeming with abundant wildlife.
 The mountains really do meet the sea, including Cadillac Mountain, the highest point on the Atlantic coast of the U.S. In addition to hiking trails and rock climbing options within the park, there are also 45 miles of carriage trails to explore on two wheels.
 Fun fact: Acadia was the first national park established east of the Mississippi River.
 Acadia is among the top ten most visited parks in the country.
 It’s a must-see if you’re planning to visit your National Park campsite for summer 2021.

 Spanning about a million acres in northern Montana, Glacier National Park is home to 15 active glaciers, hence its name.
-Going-to-the-Sun-Road is an engineering marvel and it’s only open during the warmer months.
+Going-to-the-Sun-Road is an engineering marvel and is only open during the warmer months.
 At nearly 50 miles long, it bisects the park and reaches its highest point at Logan Pass.
-The drive is an adventure in of itself, providing arguably some of the most beautiful views in the United States, if not the world.
+The drive is an adventure in and of itself, providing arguably some of the most beautiful views in the United States, if not the world.
 The park is home to mountain goats, bighorn sheep, elk, wolves, and grizzly bears.
 Hiking trails are plentiful and weave through alpine meadows.
 It truly is “The Crown of the Continent.”
 If you’re interested in visiting virtually you can tour the park virtually as well.

 Located just 75 miles west of our nation’s capital, this spectacular region is a popular destination for fall foliage seekers.
 However, we say you don’t have to wait until autumn to explore this gem of the Blue Ridge Mountains.
-The park has over 500 miles of trails, including a 101-mile stretch of the Appalachian Trail.
+Shenandoah National Park has over 500 miles of trails, including a 101-mile stretch of the Appalachian Trail.
 In addition to hiking, this is a mecca for whitewater rafting, camping, fishing, and climbing.
 Even if you’re not into outdoor recreation, Skyline Drive provides a scenic roadway experience that will take you the entire length of the 105-mile-long park.
 When the weather gets warmer it’s definitely a must-see National Park in the spring or summer.

 Located just 10 miles south of Yellowstone National Park, this lesser-visited neighbor can provide an escape from the crowds.
 At 40 miles long, the Teton Range is a “grand” display of jagged peaks that owe their distinctive appearance to eons of weathering and the previous ice ages that shaped the iconic landscape.
 The park is named after the tallest peak in the range, Grand Teton, which rises 13,775 feet above sea level.
 Initially, the park only protected the namesake range before expanding in the mid-20th century to include the surrounding valley.
 For the adventurous, the wild and scenic Snake River winds its way through the park.

 It’s one thing to walk among rocks that are billions of years old.
 It’s another to stroll beneath ancient living creatures that are thousands of years old.
-Not to be confused with Sequoia National Park, which is located farther inland and south of Redwood, this coastal haven can provide an oasis from the heat of summertime.
+Not to be confused with Sequoia National Park, which is located farther inland and south of Redwood, Redwood National Park can provide an oasis from the heat of summertime.
 These old-growth redwoods can tower over 300 feet above the forest floor.
 A multi-canopied effect is created by other trees, including spruce, fir, and hemlock.
 The park skirts the Pacific Ocean and showcases 37 miles of shoreline and beaches.

-Perched high in the mountains, the park is located outside of Estes Park, Colorado.
+Perched high in the mountains, Rocky Mountain is located outside of Estes Park, Colorado.
 Beginning at around 8,000 feet, the elevation within the park reaches its pinnacle atop Longs Peak at 14,259 feet.
 Trails range from easy hikes around clear mountain lakes to strenuous excursions.
-During June and July, the alpine meadows are ablaze with wildflowers while autumn sparks the aspen display as their leaves turn a golden yellow.
-Trail Ridge Road, completed in the 1930s, is another engineering marvel and one road trip that every person should experience; it crests at over 12,000 feet and leads to the Alpine Visitor’s Center, which is the highest in the entire National Park system.
+During June and July, the alpine meadows are ablaze with wildflowers, while autumn sparks the aspen display as their leaves turn a golden yellow.
+Trail Ridge Road, completed in the 1930s, is another engineering marvel and one road trip that every person should experience.
+It crests at over 12,000 feet and leads to the Alpine Visitor’s Center, which is the highest in the entire National Park system.

 - 6 Most Scenic Day Hikes in U.S. National Parks